MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-fasttrack-responsibilities.md

 Provide guidance about:

 - Activating your Azure AD Premium tenant.

 - Configuring firewall ports.

 - Configuring DNS for eligible services.

 - Validating connectivity to Azure AD Premium services.

 - For a single-forest environment:

   -   Installing a directory synchronization between your Active Directory Domain Services (AD DS) and Azure AD Connect, if required.

   -   Configuring an authentication method (Password Hash Sync or Pass-Through Authentication) with the Azure AD Connect tool.

 - For a multiple-forest environment:

   -   Installing Azure AD Connect synchronization, set up for multiple forest scenarios.
 - For single- and multiple-forest environments:
   - Configuring Azure Active Directory Pass-through Authentication, if required.
   - Configuring Azure Active Directory Seamless Single Sign-On (SSO), if required.
     > [!NOTE]
     > Azure Active Directory Pass-through Authentication for multiple-forest environments is supported if there are forest trusts between your Active Directory forests and if name suffix routing is correctly configured.
 Additional agents can be installed on multiple on-premises servers to provide high availability for sign-in requests.

-    - For more information, see [Azure Active Directory Pass-through Authentication: Quick start] (https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-quick-start#step-1-check-prerequisites) and [Azure Active Directory Seamless Single Sign-On: Quick start] (https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-sso-quick-start#step-1-check-prerequisites).
+  - For more information, see [Azure Active Directory Pass-through Authentication: Quick start](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-quick-start#step-1-check-prerequisites) and [Azure Active Directory Seamless Single Sign-On: Quick start](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-sso-quick-start#step-1-check-prerequisites).
-    - For more information about pass-through authentication limits, see [Azure Active Directory Pass-through Authentication: Current limitations] (https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-current-limitations).
+  - For more information about pass-through authentication limits, see [Azure Active Directory Pass-through Authentication: Current limitations](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-pass-through-authentication-current-limitations).
-    - For more information about Seamless SSO issues, see [Troubleshoot Azure Active Directory Seamless Single Sign-On] (https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-troubleshoot-sso).
+  - For more information about Seamless SSO issues, see [Troubleshoot Azure Active Directory Seamless Single Sign-On](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-troubleshoot-sso).

       > [!NOTE]
       > Password hash sync and password writeback support multiple forests.
 However, other writeback scenarios aren't supported.

   - Configuring synchronization between on-premises Active Directory forests and Microsoft Azure Active Directory Premium directory (Azure Active Directory).

     > [!NOTE]
     > Development and implementation for custom rules extensions are out of scope.

 - For a single forest when the target is federated identities:

   -   Installing and configuring AD FS for local domain authentication with Azure AD Premium in a single-site, fault-tolerant configuration (if required).

   > [!NOTE]
   > For all multiple forest configurations, AD FS deployments are out of scope.

 - Testing SSO functionality (if deployed).

 ### Enable phase - Azure AD Premium--with Azure AD Connect and AD FS

 Provide guidance about setting up:

 - User provisioning, including licensing.

 - Azure AD Connect directory synchronization (with password writeback and password hash sync).

   - Self Service Password Reset (SSPR).